space-physics/hwm93/README.md

 ## Usage

 HWM93 can be used from the command line or as an imported Python module in other programs.
-Matlab &ge; R2014b also can use HWM93.
+Matlab also can use HWM93.

 ### Command line